 The Ilay series is named after the first governor of the Royal Bank of Scotland, Archibald Campbell, Earl of Ilay (1682-1761), whose portrait graces the front face of each note.
 Ilay's portrait also features as the watermark.

 Ilay was the right-hand man in Scotland for Britain’s first Prime Minister, Robert Walpole, and played an important part in establishing Scottish banking.
 He was closely involved in the foundation of the Royal Bank in 1727 and also set up the British Linen Bank in 1746.
 He was noted for his support of Scottish universities.

 On the reverse, each denomination in the Ilay series features a different Scottish castle.
-These castles first appeared on RBS bank notes in 1972, following the merger of National Commercial Bank of Scotland and The Royal Bank of Scotland in 1969.
+These castles first appeared on Royal Bank notes in 1972, following the merger of National Commercial Bank of Scotland and The Royal Bank of Scotland in 1969.

-Full details of the signatories, issue dates, serial numbers and issue extents of the Ilay series are in banknotes collectors details (PDF - 17KB).
+Full details of the signatories, issue dates, serial numbers and issue extents of the Ilay series are provided in our details for banknote collectors (PDF - 17KB).